Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Introduction

 The quantitative magnitude of the distortion is large.
 In Monte Carlo simulations calibrated to postwar United States equity data and containing only technology-driven fundamentals with no speculative component, PSY rejects the null of no bubble in 93 percent of samples for detrended log prices and 100 percent for the price-dividend ratio at the 5 percent nominal level.
-Removing the technology component restores the rejection rate to its nominal level.
+Removing the technology component restores the rejection rate to its nominal level in the oracle design.
 In a controlled overlap experiment in which a genuine bubble coexists with a technology shock, the unadjusted test fires prematurely during the technology-only phase, while the technology-adjusted procedure correctly delays detection until genuine speculative activity begins.
 For the NASDAQ dot-com episode, the unadjusted test detects two explosive episodes: a brief signal in May 1996 and the main episode from November 1999 to March 2000.
-Our decomposition eliminates the early signal and narrows the genuine speculative peak to December 1999 through March 2000.
-For the 2020--2025 AI rally, the technology adjustment eliminates the explosive signal entirely: conditional on the technology-adjusted framework, there is no evidence of speculation at any conventional significance level.
-Firm-level analysis of the Magnificent Seven confirms this pattern: explosive signals in Microsoft, Alphabet, and NVIDIA disappear after technology adjustment.
+The adjustment eliminates the early signal and leaves residual explosiveness from December 1999 through March 2000.
+For the 2020--2025 AI rally, the technology-adjusted residual does not reject at any conventional significance level.
+Firm-level analysis of the Magnificent Seven suggests that much apparent aggregate explosiveness is absorbed by technology fundamentals, while residual signals for Tesla and Apple caution against interpreting the index result as a claim about every firm.

 The results are robust across four functional forms for the technology shock (triangular, Gaussian, Beta, and Gamma-like profiles); across dynamic ordinary least squares (DOLS), fully modified ordinary least squares (FMOLS), and first-difference specifications of the cointegrating regression; and across 121 alternative training windows for the AI era.
-A battery of identification diagnostics---Granger causality tests, placebo tests with non-technology covariates, principal component analysis (PCA) of firm-level price gaps, and training-window stability analysis---supports the separability of the technology proxies from the speculative component.
+The identification diagnostics are more nuanced.
+Granger causality tests, placebo tests with non-technology covariates, principal component analysis (PCA) of firm-level price gaps, and training-window stability analysis are broadly consistent with the baseline interpretation, but Hansen parameter-instability tests reject coefficient constancy in both eras.
+We therefore present the empirical procedure as an identification-sensitive diagnostic, not as a stand-alone structural proof of the absence of speculation.